DamianArado/FIND-Cafe/README.md

  Express, MongoDB, EJS, HTML, CSS

 ## Test Locally
-- `use npm install to install all the required dependencies`
+- Use `npm install` to install all the required dependencies
+- Go to localhost:3000 to see the app working